 Jurassic World by Brickman

 Brickman is back for dinosaur lovers young and old.
 Visit the blockbuster exhibit for a Jurassic World themed journey.
 The display features more than 50 models, made from over 6 million individual bricks by LEGO artist Ryan McNaught.
 From the towering T-Rex to rambunctious raptors, prepare to be amazed.

-More epic events
+More epic summer events

 Sign up to What's On weekly